jealka/jealka.github.io/creative/README.md

 ## Miscellaneous
-Thanks to user [ssaadakhtarr](https://tryhackme.com/p/ssaadakhtarr) for creating this room.
+Thanks to TryHackMe user [ssaadakhtarr](https://tryhackme.com/p/ssaadakhtarr) for creating this room.